‘Jeopardy!’ & ‘Wheel Of Fortune’ To Resume Taping With Social Distancing Modifications

 “It’s something that I can’t explain intellectually.
 At a gut level, without even thinking about it, it just happens.
 I suddenly wake up and I’m able to perform and handle the show because I like it,” he stated.

-Other measures will be taken on set including the use of only essential employees during filming days and regular temperature checks as well as protective face coverings to attempt to ensure the safety of all involved in the series’ production.
+Other measures will be taken on set that include the use of only essential employees during filming days and regular temperature checks as well as protective face coverings to attempt to ensure the safety of all involved in the series’ production.

 Jeopardy! will reportedly film five episodes a day, over two days beginning this week.
 There was no information on how many episodes or days Wheel of Fortune will film.
 They will head back to the studio next week to begin production.